mendix/docs/content/en/docs/appstore/use-content/modules/genai/pg-vector-knowledge-base/_index.md

 ## Showcase Application {#showcase-application}

-For more inspiration and guidance on how to use these operations in your logic and how to combine it with use cases in the context of generative AI, Mendix highly recommends downloading the [OpenAI showcase app](https://marketplace.mendix.com/link/component/220475) from the Marketplace.
+For more inspiration and guidance on how to use these operations in your logic and how to combine it with use cases in the context of generative AI, Mendix highly recommends downloading the [GenAI showcase app](https://marketplace.mendix.com/link/component/220475) from the Marketplace.
 This application contains various examples in the context of generative AI, some of which use the PgVector Knowledge Base module for storing embedding vectors.

 {{% alert color="info" %}}
-For more information on how to set up a vector database for retrieval augmented generation (RAG), see the [Setting up a Vector Database](/appstore/modules/genai/pgvector-setup/) section and the [RAG Example Implementation in the OpenAI Showcase Application](/appstore/modules/genai/rag/) section.
+For more information on how to set up a vector database for retrieval augmented generation (RAG), see the [Setting up a Vector Database](/appstore/modules/genai/pgvector-setup/) section and the [RAG Example Implementation in the GenAI Showcase Application](/appstore/modules/genai/rag/) section.
 {{% /alert %}}

 ## Read More {#read-more}